-- A simple type of evaluating function can be only applied in relatively quiescent positions. - Positions that are not being checked. - Positions that are not in the middle of material exchanging. - Positions that are not in the middle of a sequence of moves with little choices. - To solve horizontal effect. - Bad cases happened when the searching depth is fixed. - What to do when the leaf position is not quiescent. - Apply quiescent search. - Generating selected moves and to reach leaves that are quiescent. - Be sure to compute Static Exchange Evaluation (SEE) for each piece $p_1$ you can capture before initiate a chain of piece exchanges (swap). - ▶ Do not initiate a sequence of piece exchange unless you are profitable. - $\triangleright$ Use your least valued piece $q_1$ to capture $p_1$ . - $\triangleright$ Recursively compute your opponent uses his least valued piece $p_2$ to capture back $q_1$ until the swap is over. - ▶ Compute the net gain.
+- A simple type of evaluating function can be only applied in relatively quiescent positions. - Positions that are not being checked. - Positions that are not in the middle of material exchanging. - Positions that are not in the middle of a sequence of moves with little choices. - To solve the horizon effect. - Bad cases happened when the searching depth is fixed. - What to do when the leaf position is not quiescent. - Apply quiescent search. - Generating selected moves and to reach leaves that are quiescent. - Be sure to compute Static Exchange Evaluation (SEE) for each piece $p_1$ you can capture before initiate a chain of piece exchanges (swap). - ▶ Do not initiate a sequence of piece exchange unless you are profitable. - $\triangleright$ Use your least valued piece $q_1$ to capture $p_1$ . - $\triangleright$ Recursively compute your opponent uses his least valued piece $p_2$ to capture back $q_1$ until the swap is over. - ▶ Compute the net gain. - More details will be given in later lectures.